 Learn how to make pizza dough with our go-to easy pizza dough recipe!
 The crust comes out delicious - chewy on the edges & crisp in the middle.

 For years, I rarely made homemade pizza dough.
 I loved coming up with delicious veggie pizza toppings, but I’d always pile them onto fresh dough I’d pick up at the store.
-Making homemade pizza dough seemed fussy, but then, Jack started baking bread and even pretzels, so pizza dough seemed like a natural next step.
-Over time, we discovered how easy making homemade pizza dough really is.
+Making homemade dough seemed fussy, but then, Jack started baking bread and even pretzels, so pizza dough seemed like a natural next step.
+Over time, we discovered how easy making dough really is.
 We’ve tried a number of crust recipes over the years, and this one is our favorite.
 It only requires a handful of basic ingredients, and it’s chewy on the edges and crisp in the middle – everything I want in a good pizza crust!

 If you think making your own crust is too time-consuming, don’t worry.
 Most of the prep for this recipe is hands-off rising time, and you can also make the dough ahead, let it rise, and store it in the freezer for busy nights.
 Now, instead of getting a store bought crust when a midweek pizza craving strikes, we keep a frozen stash of dough on hand to make prepping our pizza quick & easy.